AI-ML-DL-EXPERT/Book-Recommendation-System/README.md

 ## Acknowledgements

-- The project utilizes the book recommendation algorithms and techniques learned from [(https://youtu.be/1YoD0fg3_EM?si=7WQwBhgItUXE_8MA)].
+- The project utilizes the book recommendation algorithms and techniques learned from [[CampusX Youtube Channel](https://youtu.be/1YoD0fg3_EM?si=7WQwBhgItUXE_8MA)].
 - Special thanks to the contributors and maintainers of the open-source libraries and datasets used in this project.